-Unusually elegant code
+Unusually elegant code.

-We will be using a new web-based code-reviewing system called Caesar, built here at MIT.
+We will be using a web-based code-reviewing system called Caesar, built here at MIT.
 Caesar is different from other code review tools (like Rietveld and Review Board) in several ways.
-It's designed for reviewing whole programs, rather than changesets.
-It divides up a program into small pieces (methods), assigns them to multiple reviewers, and supports discussion-based reviewing with threaded comments and up and down votes.
-It automatically ignores widely-repeated code, like boilerplate or library code, in order to focus attention on code that's worth the reviewers' time.
+It’s designed for reviewing whole programs, rather than changesets.
+It divides up a program into pieces, assigns them to multiple reviewers, and supports discussion-based reviewing with threaded comments and up and down votes.
+It automatically ignores widely-repeated code, like boilerplate or library code, in order to focus attention on code that’s worth the reviewers’ time.
 With this system, you will read small bits of code written by several other students, and many other students will each read a small bit of yours.

 Here’s how the process will typically go.
 Only problem set code will be reviewed.
 Team projects will not go through this process.

-Thursday midnight: problem set is due.
+Beta due date: problem set is due.

-Friday morning: submitted code is loaded into Caesar, and an announcement goes out by email to all reviewers that the reviewing process is open.
+Night of beta due date: submitted code is loaded into Caesar, and an announcement goes out by email to all reviewers that the reviewing process is open.

 by clicking on a line of code or selecting a range of lines, and typing your comment.